Can Robson prove worth at Aberdeen in nine games?

 Aberdeen cannot afford another mistake, which is why the assumption was they would look for a more experienced hand.

 By doing so well, Robson seems to have complicated things.
-The club's statement announcing his extended tenure until "initially" the summer, revealed they had held "in depth discussions" with two other candidates.
+The club's statement announcing his extended tenure until "initially" the summer, revealed they had held "in-depth discussions" with two other candidates.

 That left more questions than answers.
 Were the club too worried about disrupting their momentum to change now?
 Did other candidates indicate they would prefer to take over in the summer?
 Or were they ultimately deemed unsuitable?

-We simply don't know.
 Chief executive Alan Burrows revealed on social media this week the club used an analytics platform into which they plugged management criteria in order to identity candidates who hadn't applied.

 That suggests the club have an idea of what they are after, but no more than that.

-Meanwhile, Robson has given the club's hierarchy food for thought, and a chance to prove himself.
+Meanwhile, Robson has given the club's hierarchy food for thought and a chance to further impress.

 It's going to be fascinating to see how it unfolds over the final nine games of the season because, right now, nobody has a clue how it's going to end.